ethereum-optimism/superchain-registry/docs/hardfork-activation-inheritance.md

 * [op-geth](https://docs.optimism.io/builders/node-operators/configuration/base-config#initialization-via-network-flags)
 * [op-node](https://docs.optimism.io/builders/node-operators/configuration/base-config#configuring-op-node)

-These components load configuration via a sofware dependency on the Go bindings in the `superchain` module.
+These components load configuration via a software dependency on the Go bindings in the `superchain` module.
 See this [init-time code](../superchain/superchain.go#L163-L205) and [tests](../superchain/superchain_test.go#L226-L308).

 This implies some more conditions which need to hold for a chain to receive the superchain-wide hardfork activation:
 * They must be running the above OP Stack software which supports this feature, with the relevant initialization invocations to trigger it